-When choosing between Inland Cedar and Western Red Cedar for a
+Inland Cedar and Western Red Cedar

 Since Western Red Cedar offers superior durability and visual appeal for a long-lasting fence, it is the only Cedar we use at Sterling Fence, Eden Prairie.